gaussalgo/MLP_2017_workshop_hadoop/README.md

 ## Setup

-To successfully run the workshop we suggest to fork this repo, then clone your fork to a local machine or directly to your cloud instances.
+To successfully run the workshop, we suggest to fork this repo, then clone your fork to a local machine or directly to your cloud instances.
 If you come across any mistakes, then don't hesitate to come to us or open an issue on GitHub repo.

 ## Workshop assumptions